lysicz/robotic-hoover/README.md

 Integration tests should be added on the REST controller level.
 Spring supports REST controller integration test but I wasn't able to create them.
 It will require some additional investigation and research on my side.
 I don't have much experiance with REST services so, probably, the request errors handling can be done different way.
 I need more experience to find my way or someone who will show me the best practice.

+If MongoDB is not available application throws an exception on the startup (I was't able to find how to get rid of this exception or at least handle it).
+Application should response with valid data but request processing will take about a minute (default MongoDB connection timeout is 30 seconds).